Supply Chain Management

 Risk Management

-・To build a stable logistics system, we are implementing measures to reduce truck drivers’ working hours and the workload of cargo handling at warehouses.
+To build a stable logistics system, we are implementing measures to reduce truck drivers’ working hours and alleviate the workload of cargo handling operations at warehouses.
+In particular, we have begun strengthening operation management for drivers by leveraging digital technologies.
+For the tracing of import and export cargo, we utilize a supply chain visibility platform to enable real-time monitoring of transportation status, thereby contributing to logistics stability.

 Targets and Results